The Hong Kong IT industry is changing.

-For IT departments, technological advancements mean that new roles are constantly being created.
+For IT departments across Hong Kong, technological advancements mean that new roles are constantly being created.
 This can be challenging for hiring managers, but it can also be an opportunity.
-Companies looking to stay ahead of the curve in a competitive market need to be aware of what future IT jobs will be in-demand.

 Be prepared for change